open-organization/open-org-workbook/open_org_workbook_org_list.md

 Each case study should answer (at minimum) the following questions:

 - What was the **problem** the organization was facing?
-- What solution, based on principles from the [Open Organization Definition](https://opensource.com/open-organization/resources/open-org-definition), did it implement to solve this problem?
+- What **solution**, based on principles from the [Open Organization Definition](https://opensource.com/open-organization/resources/open-org-definition), did it implement to solve this problem?
-- What was outcome of this work?
+- What was **outcome** of this work?